KamilSJaron/smudgeplot/README.md

 ## Usage

+The input is a set of whole genome sequencing reads, the more coverage the better.
+The method is designed to process big datasets, don't hesitate to pull all single-end/pair-end libraries together.

 Right now the workflow is automatic, but it's not fool-proof.
 It requires some decisions.
-The first step is to run [jellyfish](https://github.com/gmarcais/Jellyfish) or [KMC](https://github.com/refresh-bio/KMC) and [GenomeScope](https://github.com/schatzlab/genomescope).
+The first step is to run [jellyfish](https://github.com/gmarcais/Jellyfish) or [KMC](https://github.com/refresh-bio/KMC) and optionally also [GenomeScope](https://github.com/schatzlab/genomescope).

 If using jellyfish, give jellyfish all the files with trimmed reads to calculate kmer frequencies and then generate a histogram of kmers: